Evacuation Of Polish Citizens

 Polish Evacuee Camps At Krasnovodsk

-As the number of Polish evacuees began to rapidly accumulate at Krasnovodsk camps were formed outside the main port area.
-There were military camps as well as civilian camps.
+As the numbers increased in the evacuation of Polish citizens from the USSR, evacuees began to rapidly accumulate at Krasnovodsk camps that were formed outside the main port area.
+There were military camps (Anders army) as well as civilian camps.

 Camp conditions were awful as many of those arriving brought with them dysentary and all manner of other sicknesses.